-As there are no major industries in subproject area as well as Cox's Bazar Pourashava, the main sources of air pollution are vehicles movement and non-point sources such as open burning and black smoke emission from vehicles.
+As there are no major industries in subproject area as well as Teknaf Pourashava, the main sources of air pollution are vehicles movement and non-point sources such as open burning and black smoke emission from vehicles.
 During dry season the windblown dust also degrades the air quality.